Skip to main content

 2. No account required - Visitors don’t need a Reactive Resume account to view or download your resume

 Changes you make in the builder are reflected immediately on the public URL.
 There’s no separate “publish” step—your public resume is always in sync.
+Treat the link as something you send to people directly, not as a search profile page.

 Where to find statistics